-His 10-year tenure as RTM leader was matched by only one other person in its 56-year history.
+His 10-year tenure as RTM leader was matched by only one other person in its history.

 Joseloff began his journalism career in Westport working summers as a teenage reporter for the now-defunct Westport Town Crier.

 Son Benjamin, 34, was born in Tokyo while his father was based there.
-He is a 2004 New York University graduate, received his law degree from Stanford University Law School in May 2008.
+He is a 2004 New York University graduate and received his law degree from Stanford University Law School in May 2008.
 In September 2009, he completed a year as law clerk to U.S. District Judge Janet C. Hall in Bridgeport, Conn.
 For three months afterward, he was program director of the Stanford University Law School program at the American University in Kabul, Afghanistan.
 In January 2010, he became an associate with the New York law firm of Cravath, Swaine & Moore LLP.
 In November 2014, he joined the U.S. Treasury Department as attorney advisor international affairs.

 Joseloff has five grandchildren, Ulysses G. Nixon, born in September 2009, Delphine J. Nixon, born in April 2012, and Tallulah P. Nixon, born in November 2015 to daughter Anna-Liisa and son-in-law Jared P. Nixon, and Samuel A. Joseloff, born in June 2013, and Carl H. Joseloff, born in December 2015, to son Benjamin and daughter-in-law Taryn Allen.